epfl-si/external-noc/README.md

 Groups](https://wiki.openstack.org/wiki/Neutron/SecurityGroups).

 # New instance
-As it stands, this need 3 manual actions to deploy this setup on a new place:
+As it stands, this need a few manual actions to deploy this setup on a new
+place:
   1. Copy of the [`sample.env`](sample.env) to a `.env` file, and configuration of the project's variables;
   1. Get new secrets for the GitHub authentication (`GF_AUTH_GITHUB_CLIENT_ID`